SynapseMedia/nucleus/README.md

 When establishing a `cid`, the gateway just associate that hash to the metadata.
-If a URL is found, the gateway must execute the download of the file in a directory associated with each movie and ingest it in IPFS to obtain its corresponding hash and later associate it to the movie in the metadata:
+If a URL is found, the gateway must execute the download of the file in a directory associated with each movie and ingest it in IPFS to obtain its corresponding `cid` and later associate it to the movie in the metadata:

 **CID:**